Pineapple tarts are one of the must-have snacks for Chinese New Year! These delectable pastries…

 You will find that there’s no sugar used in this recipe.
-Instead, condensed milk replaces milk powder and sugar, that are commonly used in the pastry portion of many pineapple tart recipes.
+Instead, condensed milk replaces milk powder and sugar which most pineapple tart recipes use.

-Using condensed milk also helps create that wonderful melt-in-mouth texture which most of us enjoy!
+I also realise that using condensed milk helps create that wonderful melt-in-mouth texture which my family enjoy!